Massachusetts Children and Family Services

 Formerly known as the Department of Social Services (DSS), the agency recently changed its name to the Department of Children and Family (DCF) Services.

-At Massachusetts Family Law Group, we defend clients against charges of child abuse after a DCF complaint.
+At Pollack Law Group, P.C., we defend clients against charges of child abuse after a DCF complaint.
 Our lawyers provide clients with aggressive representation to protect the children and get justice for our clients.
 It is important to have skilled and experienced advocacy that investigates the facts rather than letting the case worker rely on hearsay, rumor and half-truths.
 We have defended parents in custody disputes when one parent brings false allegations of child abuse to strengthen his or her assertion that the other parent is unfit.
 We work with investigators and specialists to get to the truth of such allegations.

 How to Fight an Unfavorable Report From DCF